-In 1995, the coalition government between the True Path Party (DYP) and the Republican People's Party (CHP) amended the Constitution to increase the number of deputies from 450 to 550.
-At the time, Turkey's population was around 59 million and there were approximately 34 million registered voters.
-Keeping in mind that the country's population has since reached 79 million and the number of voters are 58 million, it is necessary to further increase the number of deputies.
+- To make sure that voters are fairly represented in Parliament, the voter-to-deputy ratio must remain at a certain level.
+If adopted, the amendment will make the legislative branch more representative of the electorate. - In 1995, the coalition government between the True Path Party (DYP) and the Republican People's Party (CHP) amended the Constitution to increase the number of deputies from 450 to 550.
+At the time, Turkey's population was around 59 million and there were approximately 29 million registered voters.
+Keeping in mind that the country's population has since reached 79 million and the number of voters are 58 million, it is necessary to further increase the number of deputies. - Provided that the chief executive will be directly elected by the people, it is important for Parliament to represent the people in a just manner.
+Moving forward, there will be no need for a national threshold to promote political stability.
+This is the first of many reforms regarding political representation and additional arrangements will be made once the new system of government is adopted.